herburos/herburos.github.io/_posts/2020-03-21-resiliency-retry.markdown

 # Be aware of the operational characteristics
 **- Is this operation idempotent?**
+A function is `idempotent` if it can be applied multiple times without changing the result of the initial application.
 Retries are mostly applicable to idempotent operations.
 (CRDT)

 # Be aware of the nature of the failure